Do you enjoy spending time in the living room? Do your guests feel comfortable when you entertain them in your living room?

 18. Avoid Walkway Behind Sofa

 If you have a walkway behind the sofa, it is said that there’s a tendency that you might attract people that might be of harm to you (in different ways).
 Also, it may be harder for you to get help or assistance from friends.

 The remedy here is similar to the remedy for sofa that’s not against a wall, which is to place a heavy furniture behind the sofa. (see #15 above for more details)

 19. Avoid Sofa Under Beam

 This concept is the same as having the stove or bed under a beam.
 What the beam brings is a form of negative energy (Xa) that can cause issues to your health.
 Others say that this will put you in a situation where you are “forced to bow, submit, and/or concede”.

 This only applies if the beam is directly above your head when you’re seated on the sofa.
+If that’s the case, just move your sofa or couch away from the beam.
 As for cure, some experts suggested placing large tree-like plants underneath the beam as its upward growth is said to counter the beam’s compressing Xa energy.

 20. Places to Put Rarely Used Furniture

 Is there an ideal place in your living room to put your bookshelves, plate stands, wine cabinets, or other furniture that’s not used frequently?
 The answer is yes.